 Doctor of Physical Therapy (DPT)

 The Doctor of Physical Therapy (DPT) Program has been granted candidacy by CAPTE and we are scheduled for our full-accreditation review in the Summer of 2023.
 We are within the School of Rehabilitation Sciences in the College of Health.
-In our eight semester interprofessional program, students will work hand-in-hand with other health professions in the classroom, the clinic and the community.
+In our eight-semester interprofessional program, students will work hand-in-hand with other health professions in the classroom, the clinic and the community.
 Moravian's DPT will grant an entry-level professional DPT degree and allow graduates to apply for licensure to practice as physical therapists in diverse health care and educational environments.